-Kido testified that Sh gemitsu complained that the Army was difficult to deal with in connection with Allied pro sats.
+Kido testified that Sh remitsu complained that the Army was difficult to deal with in connection with Allied protests.
 (T. 31106).
 The prosecution stated: "Nowhere does it even appear that he reported "to the Emperor as he should have done."
 Kido claimed, however, that he sometimes did.
-The diary entry of March 31, 1942, shows that he discussed Eden's speech concerning atrocities in Hongkong.
+The diary entry of March 31, 1942, chows that he discussed Eden's speech concerning atrocities in Hongkong.
 Kido testified that he reported this to the Emperor, and that, as a result, the Emperor consulted Tojo (T. 31059).

-In view of Kido's position, seen in relation with existing

-Japanese laws concerning the authority and responsibility of the
+In view of Kido's position, soon in relation with existing Japanese Laws concerning the authority and responsibility of the of the charges involving convention; war crimes.